 |SHS 470||Neural Bases Spch Lang||4|

 |Students must also take 6 hours from the following specified electives:||6|

 Any Chemistry or Physics 100-level class 2

 |Biology in Today's World 2|

 |Comm Partners & Health|

 |Augmentative & Alt Comm 4|

-Provided courses are not used to satisfy a Gen. Ed. requirement
+Provided courses are not used to satisfy a university General Education requirement

 Approved for S/U grading only.
 Must be arranged with individual faculty member.

 Prerequisite: Senior level in the SHS program or consent of instructor.